crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 ## Windows Firewall Bouncer Installation

-Now that you've got CrowdSec up and running, it's time to install a bouncer to actually block the IPs that attack you.
+Now that you've got CrowdSec up and running, it's time to install a bouncer to actually block the IP addresses which are attacking your server.

-We will be using the Windows Firewall bouncer, which manage some windows firewall rules to drop traffic from IPs blocked by CrowdSec.
+We will use the Windows Firewall bouncer, which manages some windows firewall rules to drop traffic from IP addresses blocked by CrowdSec.

 You can download the MSI file here: https://alpha-packages.crowdsec.net/